blanatole/Clickbait-Classification-LLMs/README.md

 ---

-**Note**: This project is optimized for RTX A5000 GPUs.
+**Note**: This project is optimized for high-end CUDA GPUs.
 Adjust batch sizes and configurations for different hardware setups.